ioda-net/geo-infra/docs/getting-started.rst

 .. attention::

   If you test the get features capability, you will only get a very basic presentation: it is what MapServer returns to the GetFeatures request.
 You improve this if you with access to the database.
-See the relevant section of the documentation.
+See :ref:`the relevant section of the documentation <ref_sysadmin_db_features>`.

 Search